Donate Us

 The entrepreneurs’ network has been one of the highlights of WHP’s operations so far.
 It has gone through many phases and is now poised to enter a new phase that underlines achieving long-term sustainability without external support.

 When the project started in 2009, it was one of the first large-scale programmes in the world that targeted provision of primary healthcare to rural communities in the poorer parts of India and Kenya with the use of technology.
-In India, WHP established a network of rural entrepreneurs in districts of Bihar (pop ) and districts of Uttar Pradesh (), both among the poorest states of the country.
+In India, WHP established a network of rural entrepreneurs in Bihar and Uttar Pradesh, both among the poorest states of the country.
 In Kenya, the focus was on Homa Bay county in the impoverished western part of the country.
 The operational strategy was formulated to harness and extract higher value from all utilisable local resources in these areas with the help of technology and management systems.
 Donor funds were used to subsidise medical consultations provided by city doctors using a variety of digital solutions.

 Creation of such a network was extremely labour intensive.
 WHP’s teams visited each village to select entrepreneurs on the basis of pre-fixed criteria, which includes location and their standing in the community.
 Each entrepreneur, almost always a man, was trained with a woman member of the family.
 This sensitised the network to gender needs and expanded the range of services.
 Each client was registered under a unique identifying number with vital demographic details.
 All records in this system were stored in the internet cloud making referral to higher centres and retrievals possible.
 The system can also map the morbidities to generate spatial epidemiological data.